Dummi26/mers/README.md

 ### Format

-`format()` is a builtin function that takes a string (called the format string) and any number of further arguments.
+`format()` is a builtin function that is used to format text.
+It takes a string (called the format string) and any number of further arguments.
 The pattern `{n}` anywhere in the format string will be replaced with the n-th argument, not counting the format string.

     println("What is your name?")
     name = read_line()